 There can be a lot to think about on your wedding day.
 But your photos will be so, so much better if you just switch off all that background noise.
 Unless you're eloping there can be precious little time when you're actually are alone together, so make the most of it.

 The best light is natural light.
 So, if you're near a window, things are going to look 100 times better than if you're getting ready at the back of the hotel room.

 If you catch me turning some lights off, it's just because things invariably look better in natural light - and natural light alone.
 When there are two sources of light; natural and artificial, daylight and lightbulbs, we have colour casts - and that generally doesn't look great.

 I can turn them back on again, but if we can do without them, so much the better.

 Not to get technical - but this isn't an issue in rooms where there is no other source of light.
 Obviously in the hotel bathroom, that mirror light will look brilliant (and is all we've got), so leave lights on where you have to, turn them off where you can use window light instead.
 It's the mixture of natural and artificial light that is the problem.
 If there's no natural light, there's no problem with that artificial light.

 3. Use golden hour.

 The only element of your day which is hugely dependent on light, is your photographs.
-Food doesn't taste any better at sunset, nor do the speeches sound any better.
-Yet golden hour (when the sun is low 60 - 90mins before sunset) is simply unbeatable in terms of gorgeous light, and that certainly does help with photos.
+Golden hour (when the sun is low 60 - 90mins before sunset) is simply unbeatable in terms of gorgeous light.

 Even at dusk - shortly after sunset, when everything's a bit magical and pink - who doesn't love that?.
 It honestly is utterly, 100%, totally the optimum time to take photos.